-Analyzing PSAs for African-American womenFebruary 6th, 2013 in Cancer
+Analyzing PSAs for African-American womenFebruary 6, 2013 in Medicine & Health / Cancer

 (Medical Xpress)—African-American women die from breast cancer at a higher percentage rate than other populations.
 Numerous factors contribute to that fact, but it can be at least partially attributed to the lack of communication emphasizing the importance of screenings and preventative care suited to the demographic.
 A University of Kansas professor has authored a study analyzing a series of public service announcements targeted to African-American women finding that, when culturally appropriate, they can be effective.